 Therma° relies on cellular data because it delivers significant advantages to our customers.
 In contrast to WiFi, cellular data transmits temperature data flawlessly through the dense infrastructure found in facilities that house foodservice operations.

 Due to the dispersed nature of foodservice facilities, we recognize the difficulties limited transmission distance poses.
 Using cellular data allows recording and viewing data in areas where WiFi may not function properly.
 Thus, the extended range gives the management the ability to review equipment trends across organizations.

 We advise foodservice teams to consider the finer points of their operations when evaluating which remote monitoring platform is best for their business.
 However, if you're looking for an all-purpose solution that universally performs, consider Therma°.

-Therma° cellular data-powered temperature monitoring and analytics platform delivers fast, reliable signal over long distances and through thick metal-plated walls.
+Therma° cellular data-powered temperature monitoring and analytics platform delivers fast, reliable signals over long distances and through thick metal-plated walls.
 Ultimately, these qualities help our customers save $15,000 per year.

 Want to see for yourself how Therma° can help you end equipment emergencies and prevent food waste?
-Click below to buy now.
+Click here to learn more.